Health

 The known health benefits of regular physical activity are far-reaching: reduced risk of coronary heart disease, stroke, diabetes, and other chronic diseases; lower health care costs; improved mental health and resiliency; and improved quality of life and ability to live independently for people of all ages.

 While individuals may choose to walk or bike more often to help meet their own personal physical activity or fitness goals, it is also important that the built environment provide support and opportunities for safe, comfortable active travel.
-In rural or low-income areas, many individuals may lack access to gyms or fitness centers that provide opportunities for physical activity; thus, well-designed and located sidewalks, bike facilities, and shared use paths become even more critical in supporting community health.
+In rural or low-income areas, many individuals may lack ability to get to gyms or fitness centers that provide opportunities for physical activity; thus, well-designed and located sidewalks, bike facilities, and shared use paths become even more critical in supporting community health.

 Many transportation and public health agencies have recognized the important role that transportation policies, programs, and projects play in enabling healthy and active forms of travel, as well as the broader public health benefits that these can have.
 There are many tools and examples available to transportation agencies to support the integration of health considerations in their decision-making processes.
 For example, many agencies are applying Health Impact Assessment studies to assess transportation projects positive or negative impact on health.
 Others are adopting a Health in All Policies approach to holistically consider ways to meet their community's health needs.
 There are also many examples of partnerships and coalitions involving planners, transportation staff, and the health community to advance health initiatives.